catega/ModalRender/README.md

 ```

 ## Closing the Modal
-The `ModalRender` component passes a function named `closeModal` as a prop to the `content` component when it is created
+The `ModalRender` component passes a function named `closeModal` as a prop to the `content` component when it is created.

-To use it you just have to recieve it in the props and use it as a function
+To use it you just have to recieve it in the props and use it as a function.

 ```js
     const MyComponent = ({